 Ryan Murphy's horror anthology series American Horror Story creates a fresh and terrifying world with each new season.
-From killer clowns and mad doctors to vengeful spirits and sinister cult leaders, AHS covers nearly every side of the horror genre.
-Season eight, AHS: Apocalypse, wrapped up last fall, and the newest season, the teen slasher-inspired AHS: 1984, just premiered.
+From killer clowns and mad doctors to slasher murders and alien invasions, AHS covers nearly every side of the horror genre.
+Season 11, AHS: NYC, wrapped up last fall, and the newest season will premiere in the fall of 2023.
 If you're the kind of fan who can't get enough AHS-style terror, we've got you covered.
-Below is a coven of creepy books for fans of American Horror Story that covers all eight seasons of the show.
+Below is a coven of creepy books for fans of American Horror Story that covers all 11 seasons of the show.

 Choose your favorite season, and sink back into an atmosphere of fear, whether it's inside a haunted asylum or a hotel that you may never be able to check out from ...